-“We can create digital twins of the driver and his/her actions, the car and how it behaves, other cars on the road and the road itself.
-The digital twin captures a remarkable amount of data, which DXC is working to make sense of through deep analysis to understand complex behaviours,” said Dan Hushon, senior vice president and chief technology officer at DXC Technology.
+Digital twins can be created of the driver and his/her actions, the car and how it behaves, other cars on the road and the road itself.
+The digital twin captures a remarkable amount of data, which, through deep analysis, helps explain complex behaviours.

 Cities are also applying similar technologies to enhance planning, design and sustainability.